Anshul-404/MetaSplootable/Vulnerablity Assessment/vsftpd_2.3.4_21/vsftpd_2.3.4_21.md

 		![backdoor command injection](../../images/backdoor_command_inject_vsftpd_msf_3.jpeg)

+#### Impact Analysis

+- Since this vulnerability starts a backdoor, it gives Remote Code Execution [RCE] and full access of the system as the user that was used to configure the vsftpd service on the system.
+- The attacker can easily pretend to be the original user and modify/harm the system files.
+- Therefore, the impact level of this vulnerability is high.

 #### Patches and Updates:

 - The developers of vsftpd responded to this vulnerability and released newer versions of the software with security patches and fixes.